eclipse-threadx/rtos-docs/rtos-docs/threadx/chapter4.md

 This service allocates a fixed-size memory block from the specified memory pool.
 The actual size of the memory block is determined during memory pool creation.

 > **Important:** *It is important to ensure application code does not write outside the allocated memory block.
-If this happens, corruption occurs in an adjacent (usually subsequent) memory block.
+If this happens, the behavior is undefined.
+Likewise, if the destination is not large enough, the behavior is undefined.
+That said, a typical consequence is memory corruption of an adjacent (usually subsequent) memory area.
 The results are unpredictable and often fatal!*

 ### Parameters